• Home

 Queen Anne’s Lace

 There is a stretch of sheer beauty along Route 29 just south of Ruckersville.
 For several hundred yards, tens of thousands of Queen Anne’s Lace plants adorn the roadside.
-It’s almost as white as a January snowfall.
-I wrote about Queen Anne’s Lace last year and received many responses from others who admire this delicate plant.
+It’s as white as a January snowfall.
+I have written about Queen Anne’s Lace previously and received many responses from others who admire this delicate plant.
 Some advised that the lace-like flowers could be … [Read more...]

 Filed Under: Weeds and Wildflowers